-**Please Note: We reserve the right to cancel appointments if insurance or contact information is not provided.
-We also have the right to cancel your appointment if you have previously no-showed with the office** Dr. Ellen Michaelson grew up in New England.
+**Please Note: We reserve the right to cancel appointments if valid insurance w Member ID is not provided at the time of scheduling.
+Uploading your insurance card is the best way to do this.
+We will cancel your appointment if you have previously no-showed with our office** Dr. Ellen Michaelson grew up in New England.
 She graduated from Brandeis University and earned her MD from the University of Massachusetts Medical School and her MFA from Pacific University.
 She did her training in Internal Medicine and Hematology in New York City.
 Dr. Michaelson worked at Harlem Hospital on faculty at Columbia University College of Physicians and Surgeons.
 A founding member of the Ethics Committee at Harlem,Dr. Michaelson was an NEW Fellow in Medical Humanities, has done advanced work at the Narrative Medicine Workshop at Columbia University.She also has an MFA in Writing from Pacific University.
 In Oregon, Dr. Michaelson spent a year in rural practice in the Dalles before moving to Portland.
 She joined the faculty at OHSU where she saw patients, taught and was Director of the Anticoagulation Clinic before pursuing her own practice at HealthMax, LLC.
 She continues on faculty at OSHU in the Division of General Medicine and is joined each year by a medical student who shadows her and takes part in patient care.
 She has made a video on end-of-life care and has published short fiction and essays.
 Her novel, "From the Love of Strangers" is currently under consideration for publication.

 Verified Patient Reviews

 Professional in every aspect, staff was lovely

 She is very nice, this was fast and easy!

 Not super helpful just wanted to push medication on me